dlech/KeeAgent/doc/usage/options.rst

         When a client program sends a request, KeePass will display the unlock dialog before the client request is answered.

+        .. note:: When checked, this overrides the per-entry *Use confirm constraint* setting.
+Keys must be unloaded and re-loaded for this setting to take effect.

     -   **Show selection dialog when a client program requests a list of keys**:
         (default: disabled) When this option is disabled, KeeAgent will send a list of all keys to the client program when requested.
 When enabled,